NorthAsIf/ict171-cloud-server-project/README.md

 # 🌐 Cloud Server Project

+This project was created to demonstrate our learning of cloud-based infrastructure using an IaaS (Infrastructure-as-a-Service) model.
+It showcases:

-A lightweight, secure web server hosted on AWS EC2 using Apache, DNS, and SSL.
+Deployment of a lightweight, secure web server on AWS EC2

-Built for ICT171 to demonstrate IaaS deployment, scripting, and server configuration.
+Use of Apache, DNS configuration, and SSL encryption

+JavaScript-based features like real-time weather, geolocation, and animations

+Built as part of ICT171, this project highlights key skills in server setup, frontend integration, and cloud service management.